CumulusNetworks/docs/content/cumulus-linux-37/Layer-3/Virtual-Routing-and-Forwarding-VRF.md

   (AS) or an AS that is not the same as the global AS.
 - Cumulus Networks recommends that you do not use the default VRF as a shared service VRF.
 Create another VRF for shared services.
 - Broadcom switches in an EVPN symmetric routing configuration have certain limitations when leaking routes between the default VRF and non-default VRFs.
 The default VRF has underlay routes (routes to VTEP addresses) that cannot be leaked to any tenant VRFs.
-If you need to leak routes between the default VRF and a non-defaut VRF, you must filter out routes to the VTEP addresses to prevent leaking these routes.
+If you need to leak routes between the default VRF and a non-default VRF, you must filter out routes to the VTEP addresses to prevent leaking these routes.
 - On switches with {{<exlink url="https://cumulusnetworks.com/products/hardware-compatibility-list/?asic%5B0%5D=Mellanox%20Spectrum&asic%5B1%5D=Mellanox%20Spectrum_A1" text="Spectrum ASICs">}}, only leak the specific routes you need from the default VRF; do not include the VTEP routes or filter out the VTEP routes with a route filter.

 {{%/notice%}}